tintinz/Plesk-DynDNS/README.md

 **How to use it**
-run it like python newip.py "Plekshost ip/fqdn:port" "domain to update" "username" "password"
+run it like

+python newip.py "Plekshost ip/fqdn:port" "domain to update" "username" "password"

-example.
+**example:**
 python newip.py pleskhost.com:8443 yourdomain.com admin password123

 It will scan all records for "yourdaomain.com" and update it your new IP are diffrent from oldip.yourdomain.com